MicroTrendsLtd/EasyPipes/README.md

 ## Background
-- This was written in .net Standard to allow .net 4 apps to speak to .net 6/8 and this means it has limitations noted in the code.
+- This was written in .net Standard to allow .net 4 apps to speak to .net 6/8
-- Implements 1-way server-to-client IO with very large messaging capacity up to the limit of the OS.
+- Implements 1-way server-to-client IO with very large messaging capacity via message header patterns
 - Messages have a 2-byte token followed by a 4-byte length header to provide the message payload size
 - The client can find the start and end of the message bytes, resulting in super-fast binary transfer and reading!
-- Robust: Fult tolerance for sending messages, reconnections, and pipe disposal on timeouts
+- Robust: Fault tolerance for sending messages, reconnections, and pipe disposal on timeouts

 ---
 ## Features